Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 \section{Digital spectrometers}

-As discussed in Sec.~\ref{sec:intro}, there are two equivalent paths that may be used to compute the PSD of a signal, as shown in Fig.~\ref{fig:wiener}, referred to as ACS and FTF systems.
+As discussed in \sref{sec:intro}, there are two equivalent paths that may be used to compute the PSD of a signal, as shown in \fref{fig:wiener}, referred to as ACS and FTF systems.
 As the DFT must be computed over a finite number of points, ACS and FTF systems have different characteristics.

 The first digital spectrometer used for radio astronomy was developed by Weinreb\citet{Weinreb:1963p10042} in 1963 -- two years before the FFT algorithm was introduced by Cooley \& Tukey\cite{Cooley1965}.
 This 1-bit ACS was used to observe the 18-cm wavelength hydroxyl (OH) absorption line in the spectrum of Cassiopeia A, providing the first evidence of OH in the interstellar medium \citep{Weinreb:1963p9992}.
 The first reference to FTF spectrometers for radio astronomy can be found in Chikada et. al.\citet{Chikada:1987p10044}; however FTF spectrometers did not enjoy widespread adoption until much later.
 The PFB architecture was first introduced by Schafer\cite{Schafer1973} in 1973 and expounded by Bellanger\cite{Bellanger:1976p7898} in 1976, but was not introduced for the purposes of radio astronomy spectrometry until 1991\cite{zimmerman1991, Duluk1992}.
 Bunton\cite{Bunton2000} further popularized the PFB within radio astronomy in 2000, suggesting its use in radio interferometer correlator systems.
-Given their growing ubiquity, PFB systems (which are essentially enhanced FTF spectrometers) are detailed at length in Sec.~\ref{sub:pfb}.
+Given their growing ubiquity, PFB systems (which are essentially enhanced FTF spectrometers) are detailed at length in \sref{sub:pfb}.

-Spectrometers do not compute the true PSD, $S_{xx}(k)$; rather they compute an approximation, $S'_{xx}(k)$.
-Further, as a spectrometer has time resolution (Sec.~\ref{sub:time-res}), the spectrometer output has a time dimension, i.e. $S'_{xx} = S'_{xx}(k, r)$, where $r$ is the integration number.
+Spectrometers do not compute the true PSD, $S_{xx}(k)$; rather, they compute an approximation, $S'_{xx}(k)$.
+Further, as a spectrometer has time resolution (\sref{sub:time-res}), the spectrometer output has a time dimension, i.e. $S'_{xx} = S'_{xx}(k, r)$, where $r$ is the integration number.